‘3,000 people did not die’: Trump disputes Puerto Rico storm toll

-‘3,000 people did not die’: Trump disputes Puerto Rica’s death toll from Hurricane Maria
+‘3,000 people did not die’: Trump disputes Puerto Rico’s death toll from Hurricane Maria

 US president claims ‘this was done by the Democrats in order to make me look as bad as possible’